Smith & Wesson Brands, Inc. (the “Company”)

 The Company maintains a Whistleblower Policy, for (1) the receipt, retention, and treatment of complaints received by the Company regarding accounting, internal accounting controls, or auditing matters and (2) the confidential, anonymous submission by the Company’s employees of concerns regarding questionable accounting or auditing matters.

-Any waiver of this Code for directors or executive officers may be made only by the Board of Directors of SWBI or a committee of the Board and will be promptly disclosed to stockholders as required by applicable laws, rules, and regulations, including the rules of the SEC and NASDAQ.
-Any such waiver also must be disclosed in a Form 8-K.
+Any waiver of this Code for directors or executive officers may be made only by the Board of Directors of SWBI or a committee of the Board and will be promptly disclosed to stockholders if required by applicable laws, rules, and regulations, including the rules of the SEC and NASDAQ.
+Any such waiver also may be disclosed in a Form 8-K.

 This Code shall be posted on the Company’s website.